ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Clients MUST generate a new HPKE context for every request, using a good source of entropy ({{?RANDOM=RFC4086}}) for generating keys.
-Key reuse not only risks requests being linked, reuse could expose request and response contents to the proxy.
+Key reuse not only risks requests being linked, reuse could expose request and response contents to the relay.

-The request the client sends to the oblivious proxy resource only requires minimal information; see {{http-usage}}.
-The request that carries the encrypted request and is sent to the oblivious proxy resource MUST NOT include identifying information unless the client ensures that this information is removed by the proxy.
-A client MAY include information only for the oblivious proxy resource in header fields identified by the Connection header field if it trusts the proxy to remove these as required by Section 7.6.1 of
+The request the client sends to the Oblivious Relay Resource only requires minimal information; see {{http-usage}}.
+The request that carries the Encapsulated Request and is sent to the Oblivious Relay Resource MUST NOT include identifying information unless the client ensures that this information is removed by the relay.
+A client MAY include information only for the Oblivious Relay Resource in header fields identified by the Connection header field if it trusts the relay to remove these as required by Section 7.6.1 of
 {{HTTP}}.
-The client needs to trust that the proxy does not replicate the source addressing information in the request it forwards.
+The client needs to trust that the relay does not replicate the source addressing information in the request it forwards.

-Clients rely on the oblivious proxy resource to forward encrypted requests and responses.
-However, the proxy can only refuse to forward messages, it cannot inspect or modify the contents of encrypted requests or responses.
+Clients rely on the Oblivious Relay Resource to forward Encapsulated Requests and responses.
+However, the relay can only refuse to forward messages, it cannot inspect or modify the contents of Encapsulated Requests or responses.

-## Proxy Responsibilities
+## Relay Responsibilities

-The proxy that serves the oblivious proxy resource has a very simple function to perform.
+The relay that serves the Oblivious Relay Resource has a very simple function to perform.
 For each request it receives, it makes a request of the oblivious request resource that includes the same content.
-When it receives a response, it sends a response to the client that includes the content of the response from the oblivious encapsulation resource.
+When it receives a response, it sends a response to the client that includes the content of the response from the Oblivious Gateway Resource.

-When forwarding a request, the proxy MUST follow the forwarding rules in
+When forwarding a request, the relay MUST follow the forwarding rules in
 {{Section 7.6 of HTTP}}.
-A generic HTTP intermediary implementation is suitable for the purposes of serving an oblivious proxy resource, but additional care is needed to ensure that client privacy is maintained.
+A generic HTTP intermediary implementation is suitable for the purposes of serving an Oblivious Relay Resource, but additional care is needed to ensure that client privacy is maintained.

 Firstly, a generic implementation will forward unknown fields.
-For oblivious HTTP, a proxy SHOULD NOT forward unknown fields.
+For oblivious HTTP, a relay SHOULD NOT forward unknown fields.
 Though clients are not expected to include fields that might contain identifying information, removing unknown fields removes this privacy risk.

 Secondly, generic implementations are often configured to augment requests with information about the client, such as the Via field or the Forwarded field
 {{?FORWARDED=RFC7239}}.
-A proxy MUST NOT add information when forwarding requests that might be used to identify clients, with the exception of information that a client is aware of.
+A relay MUST NOT add information when forwarding requests that might be used to identify clients, with the exception of information that a client is aware of.

-A proxy MAY add information to requests if the client is aware of the nature of the information that could be added.
-The client does not need to be aware of the exact value added for each request, but needs to know the range of possible values the proxy might use.
-It is important to note that information added by the proxy can reduce the size of the anonymity set of clients at a server.
+A relay MAY add information to requests if the client is aware of the nature of the information that could be added.
+The client does not need to be aware of the exact value added for each request, but needs to know the range of possible values the relay might use.
+It is important to note that information added by the relay can reduce the size of the anonymity set of clients at a server.

-A proxy can also generate responses, though it assumed to not be able to examine the content of a request (other than to observe the choice of key identifier, KDF, and AEAD), so it is also assumed that it cannot generate an encrypted response.
+A relay can also generate responses, though it assumed to not be able to examine the content of a request (other than to observe the choice of key identifier, KDF, and AEAD), so it is also assumed that it cannot generate an Encapsulated Response.

 ### Denial of Service {#dos}

-As there are privacy benefits from having a large rate of requests forwarded by the same proxy (see {{ta}}), servers that operate the oblivious encapsulation resource might need an arrangement with proxies.
+As there are privacy benefits from having a large rate of requests forwarded by the same relay (see {{ta}}), servers that operate the Oblivious Gateway resource might need an arrangement with proxies.
 This arrangement might be necessary to prevent having the large volume of requests being classified as an attack by the server.

-If a server accepts a larger volume of requests from a proxy, it needs to trust that the proxy does not allow abusive levels of request volumes from clients.
-That is, if a server allows requests from the proxy to be exempt from rate limits, the server might want to ensure that the proxy applies a rate limiting policy that is acceptable to the server.
+If a server accepts a larger volume of requests from a relay, it needs to trust that the relay does not allow abusive levels of request volumes from clients.
+That is, if a server allows requests from the relay to be exempt from rate limits, the server might want to ensure that the relay applies a rate limiting policy that is acceptable to the server.

-Servers that enter into an agreement with a proxy that enables a higher request rate might choose to authenticate the proxy to enable the higher rate.
+Servers that enter into an agreement with a relay that enables a higher request rate might choose to authenticate the relay to enable the higher rate.

 ### Linkability Through Traffic Analysis {#ta}